 Direct Federal Student loans offer better repayment and forgiveness options.

 To qualify for Direct Federal Student Loans, the student must submit the FAFSA.
 Once the FAFSA is completed, it is possible to see both Subsidized Direct Loan and an Unsubsidized Direct Loan on your award letter.
 Your need at each college will determine if you receive just an Unsubsidized loan or a combination of both the Subsidized and Unsubsidized loans.

 To qualify for a Subsidized Direct Loan your Expected Family Contribution (EFC) must be below the Cost of Attendance (COA) at that college.
 If the family’s EFC is above that amount, then you will only see an Unsubsidized Direct Loan.

-These Direct student loans should be taken each year as it will improve the student debt structure for repayment and future debt if post graduate school is in their plans.
+These Direct Federal student loans should be taken each year as it will improve the student debt structure for repayment and future debt if a postgraduate school is in the plans.
 These loans have both annual and lifetime limits based on the student’s academic progress.
 For freshman year, the limit is $5,500 in total.
 Within that total, a student could have up to $3,500 in Subsidized Direct loans.

 Ignore Parent PLUS Loans on the Award Letter

 Some colleges will include a Direct Parent PLUS loan in the list of award letter items.
 These loans are legally the parents and can be misleading in determining the true next cost of the college.
 They are a possible financing option but should be ignored during the cost comparison.

 The Parent PLUS Loans have higher rates and fees compared to the Direct Student Loans.
 Like the other loans, there is a limit to the amount accessible under the Parent PLUS loan.
 To find your individual allowable amount, subtract the cost of attendance from the financial award.